 “Beware though if you have a strong pink undertone to your skin as it could make it worse,” she notes.
 “Darker or tanned skin would also look lovely with this color.
 Again, only suitable for women without red or pink skin tones. ”

-“My favorite thing about this look and the rose gold trend, in general, is that it’s versatile, soft, and feminine,” says hairstylist Alyssa St. Martin of Mesa, AZ.
+“My favorite thing about the rose gold trend, in general, is that it’s versatile, soft, and feminine,” says hairstylist Alyssa St. Martin of Mesa, AZ.

 St. Martin personally thinks this rose gold hair color looks amazing on fair complexions and women who have a little bit more pink to their skin tone.